Technigo/project-weather-app/README.md

 # Weather App

 In this project I've created a weather app which dispalys:
-_ name of a city
+* Nameinput of  a city.
--Currrent temperature
+* Currrent temperature
--Weather type and icon
+* Weather type and icon
--sunrise and sunset
+* sunrise and sunset
-- Five days weather forecast
+* Five days weather forecast for the

 ## Tech uses
 * HTML